TMJ Treatment

 How is TMJ disorder diagnosed?

 A thorough history is helpful to rule out other conditions such as dental or inner ear problems.
-Next, an exam with a chiropractor that specializes in TMJ treatment helps identify issues within the joint.
+Next, an exam with a top tier chiropractor that specializes in TMJ treatment helps identify issues within the joint.
 An assessment typically includes evaluating the jaw range of motion, degree of clicking, amount of muscular tension in the jaw and neck, head posture, and neck alignment.

-Treatments for TMJ
+Chiropractic treatments for TMJ

 TMJ disorder treatments will vary depending on the degree of pain and exam findings.
 Acute inflammatory pain is usually relieved with ice and anti-inflammatory medications.
 However, TMJ pain lasting longer than two weeks warrants an appointment with a TMJ specialist.